Pynee/telegram-react/README.md

 This is fork of https://github.com/evgeny-nadymov/telegram-react repository

-and it is app is based on the ReactJS JavaScript framework and TDLib (Telegram Database library) compiled to WebAssembly.
+and the orginal telegram-react is based on the ReactJS JavaScript framework and TDLib (Telegram Database library) compiled to WebAssembly.
 Try it [here](https://evgeny-nadymov.github.io/telegram-react/).

 ### Running locally
 Install [node.js](http://nodejs.org/).